GuyGedalya/NetflixOG_4/README.md

 You Can find your IP in your Network properties
 ![ip2](https://github.com/user-attachments/assets/67d0fd34-1d39-4604-a2c5-86057cab4eea)

 After that you can enter the NOG_Android folder and run the project with the play button.
+The app should go up in your phone.

+** Notice that if there's a problem with the connection and you already started the server, it might be because you moved windows and accidentally closed the server.
+Simply input in the command line: docker-compose up and it should work just fine.

 ## Describing the project